History

 Location: CLE Lecture Hall

-Presenter: Douglas Brinkley is Professor of History at Rice University, a CNN Presidential Historian, and award winning author of numerous books of American History.
-He has written biographies of Dean Acheson, James Forrestal, Jimmy Carter, Henry Ford, Rosa Parks and Walter Cronkite, among others.
-He was personally selected by Nancy Reagan to edit President Ronald Reagan’s presidential diaries.
-The New-York Historical Society selected Brinkley in 2017 as it’s official U.S. Presidential Historian.
-Brinkley has been actively involved in the environmental, conservation, and historic preservation community.
-Many of his books address political leadership and environmental concerns, including: The Wilderness Warrior: Theodore Roosevelt and the Crusade for America; The Quiet World: Saving Alaska’s Wilderness Kingdom, 1879-1960; Rightful Heritage: Franklin D. Roosevelt and the Land of America; and most recently, in 2022, Silent Spring Revolution: John F. Kennedy, Rachel Carson, Lyndon B. Johnson, Richard Nixon, and the Great Environmental Awakening.
-His interest in conservation and environmental preservation has led to board or leadership advisory roles in support of the American Museum of Natural History, Yellowstone Park Foundation, National Audubon Society and the Rockefeller-Roosevelt Conservation Roundtable.
+Douglas Brinkley is Professor of History at Rice University, a CNN Presidential Historian, and award winning author of numerous books of American History.
+He has written biographies of Dean Acheson, James Forrestal, Jimmy Carter, Henry Ford, Rosa Parks and Walter Cronkite, among others, and was the editor of President Ronald Reagan’s presidential diaries.
+He is the New York Historical Society’s official U.S. Presidential Historian.
+He has written many books that address political leadership and environmental concerns, including: The Wilderness Warrior: Theodore Roosevelt and the Crusade for America; The Quiet World: Saving Alaska’s Wilderness Kingdom, 1879-1960; Rightful Heritage: Franklin D. Roosevelt and the Land of America; and most recently, in 2022, Silent Spring Revolution: John F. Kennedy, Rachel Carson, Lyndon B. Johnson, Richard Nixon, and the Great Environmental Awakening.
+He has held leadership advisory roles in support of the American Museum of Natural History, Yellowstone Park Foundation, National Audubon Society and the Rockefeller-Roosevelt Conservation Roundtable.
 He has edited books about Jack Kerouac and Hunter Thompson, as well as two volumes of The Nixon Tapes: 1971-72 and 1973.
-Brinkley is also passionate about Jazz, receiving a Grammy Award in 2017 as co-producer of Presidential Suite: Eight Variations on Freedom (Best Jazz Ensemble).
 He has been on the Board of Trustees at Brevard College and the Franklin D. Roosevelt Presidential Library.
 He is a member of the Century Association, Council of Foreign Relations and James Madison Council of the Library of Congress.
 He received his M.A and PhD from Georgetown University.

 Location: CLE Lecture Hall

-Presenter: Douglas Brinkley is Professor of History at Rice University, a CNN Presidential Historian, and award winning author of numerous books of American History.
-He has written biographies of Dean Acheson, James Forrestal, Jimmy Carter, Henry Ford, Rosa Parks and Walter Cronkite, among others.
-He was personally selected by Nancy Reagan to edit President Ronald Reagan’s presidential diaries.
-The New-York Historical Society selected Brinkley in 2017 as it’s official U.S. Presidential Historian.
-Brinkley has been actively involved in the environmental, conservation, and historic preservation community.
-Many of his books address political leadership and environmental concerns, including: The Wilderness Warrior: Theodore Roosevelt and the Crusade for America; The Quiet World: Saving Alaska’s Wilderness Kingdom, 1879-1960; Rightful Heritage: Franklin D. Roosevelt and the Land of America; and most recently, in 2022, Silent Spring Revolution: John F. Kennedy, Rachel Carson, Lyndon B. Johnson, Richard Nixon, and the Great Environmental Awakening.
-His interest in conservation and environmental preservation has led to board or leadership advisory roles in support of the American Museum of Natural History, Yellowstone Park Foundation, National Audubon Society and the Rockefeller-Roosevelt Conservation Roundtable.
+Douglas Brinkley is Professor of History at Rice University, a CNN Presidential Historian, and award winning author of numerous books of American History.
+He has written biographies of Dean Acheson, James Forrestal, Jimmy Carter, Henry Ford, Rosa Parks and Walter Cronkite, among others, and was the editor of President Ronald Reagan’s presidential diaries.
+He is the New York Historical Society’s official U.S. Presidential Historian.
+He has written many books that address political leadership and environmental concerns, including: The Wilderness Warrior: Theodore Roosevelt and the Crusade for America; The Quiet World: Saving Alaska’s Wilderness Kingdom, 1879-1960; Rightful Heritage: Franklin D. Roosevelt and the Land of America; and most recently, in 2022, Silent Spring Revolution: John F. Kennedy, Rachel Carson, Lyndon B. Johnson, Richard Nixon, and the Great Environmental Awakening.
+He has held leadership advisory roles in support of the American Museum of Natural History, Yellowstone Park Foundation, National Audubon Society and the Rockefeller-Roosevelt Conservation Roundtable.
 He has edited books about Jack Kerouac and Hunter Thompson, as well as two volumes of The Nixon Tapes: 1971-72 and 1973.
-Brinkley is also passionate about Jazz, receiving a Grammy Award in 2017 as co-producer of Presidential Suite: Eight Variations on Freedom (Best Jazz Ensemble).
 He has been on the Board of Trustees at Brevard College and the Franklin D. Roosevelt Presidential Library.
 He is a member of the Century Association, Council of Foreign Relations and James Madison Council of the Library of Congress.
 He received his M.A and PhD from Georgetown University.

 Location: CLE Lecture Hall